alexharri/website/posts/canvas-to-ascii.md

 The circle becomes less jagged, but the edges feel blurry.
 Why's that?

-Well, they feel blurry because we're pretty much just rendering a low-resolution pixelated image of a circle.
+Well, they feel blurry because we're pretty much just rendering a low-resolution, pixelated image of a circle.
 Take a look at the pixelated view:

 <AsciiScene width={360} height={408} fontSize={20} rowHeight={24} columnWidth={20} viewModes={["ascii", "transparent"]} offsetAlign="left" alphabet="pixel-short" pixelate increaseContrast usesVariables>
   <Scene2D scene="circle_sample_quality" />
 </AsciiScene>

 The ASCII and pixelated views are mirror images of each other.
-Both are just low-resolution versions of the original high-resolution image, scaled up to the original's size -- of course they both look blurry.
+Both are just low-resolution versions of the original high-resolution image, scaled up to the original's size -- it's no wonder they both look blurry.

 ---